thanhntdevops/telegram-bot/README.md

 # Telegram Bot

-- monitor and remote computer via Telegram
+- monitor and control remotely computer via Telegram
-- get link to remote computer via ssh
+- get link to access remotely computer via ssh

 ## Installation
 - modify private-variable file with your bot token and your chat id